PxYu/neural-set-expansion/README.md

 `cat enwiki-20171201_pretrained_set_expansion.txt | grep -n 0.50.118487`

-you will see that there's a invalid "number" at line 1066088, which may cause the model to fail.
+you will see that there's an invalid "number" at line 1066088, which may cause the model to fail.

 Fix: